wycookt/MIS500-Data-Analytics-Tools-Comparison-Report/README.md

-# MIS500-Critical-Thinking-2
-Tools (Write an Article on R, SAS, &amp; Python Comparison in MS Word)

 You are employed as a senior data analyst at a top leading U.S data analytics corporation.
 Your director would like your department to use a different set of data tools.
 The only three tools that she is interested in are R-Studio, SAS Studio, and Python Edu IDEs.